-The Federal Investment Tax Credit, also known as the Solar Tax Credit, is a tax credit that allows you to deduct up to 26% of the cost of your solar energy system from your federal taxes.
+The Solar Tax Credit, officially called the Residential Clean Energy Credit, is a tax credit that allows you to deduct up to 30% of the cost of your solar energy system from your federal taxes.
 By helping to offset the cost of purchasing residential solar, the tax credit is designed to get more homeowners to install solar, stimulate investment in the solar industry, and accelerate the pace of solar investment and innovation.

-Think of the ITC like a coupon for 26% off your home solar installation, backed and funded by the federal government.
-In the year that you install solar, the ITC can greatly reduce or even eliminate the taxes that you would have otherwise owed to the federal government.
+The Residential Clean Energy Credit is a solar tax credit that’s like a coupon for 30% off your home solar installation, backed and funded by the federal government.
+In the year that you install solar, the Residential Clean Energy Credit can greatly reduce or even eliminate the taxes that you would have otherwise owed to the federal government.

 Lastly, the solar panel federal tax credit can be used against either the federal income tax or the alternative minimum tax, so regardless of how you calculate the taxes you owe, you can be eligible to claim the value of the federal income tax credit for solar.

-- 0% - Projects that finish construction in 2024 or later
+- 0% - Projects where construction finishes in 2035 or later

-In order to qualify for the solar panel tax credit, you must own your home (not lease or rent) and you must pay enough taxes to the federal government (tax liability) that the ITC can offset your tax payment.
+In order to qualify for the solar panel tax credit, you must own your home (not lease or rent) and you must pay enough taxes to the federal government (tax liability) that the Residential Clean Energy Credit can offset your tax payment.

-For example, if you paid $10,000 to install solar on your home in 2021, then the 26% ITC would mean you are eligible for a tax credit of $2,600.
-In order to claim that credit, you need to have owed at least $2,600 in federal taxes before the solar tax credit.
-If you owed more than $2,600 then the ITC would reduce the total amount that you owe.
-If you owed less than $2,600 then the ITC would eliminate your tax liability for that year.
+For example, if you paid $10,000 to install solar on your principal residence in 2023, then the 30% Residential Clean Energy Credit would mean you are eligible for a tax credit of $3,000.
+In order to claim that credit, you need to have owed at least $3,000 in federal taxes before the solar tax credit.
+If you owed more than $3,000 then the Residential Clean Energy Credit would reduce the total amount that you owe.
+If you owed less than $3,000 then the Residential Clean Energy Credit would eliminate your tax liability for that year.

 You are also eligible to claim the solar tax credit even if the solar energy system is not on your primary residence.
 As long as you own the property and live in it for part of the year, you can still claim part of the credit on your taxes to reduce the amount that you owe.
 However, if you put solar on a pure investment property, such as one that you rent out full time, then you cannot claim the solar energy tax credit.